Member recognition agreements for ACCA members

 Apply for AAA membership

-As an ACCA member, you can apply for membership of AAA at no additional cost.
+As an ACCA member, you can apply for membership of AAA.
 Here’s how:

-- Email your completed UAECA application form to AAA at firstname.lastname@example.org along with confirmation of your ACCA Membership (one from: scanned copy of your ACCA membership certificate/letter of good standing from us/email confirmation of your membership from us) and a copy of your passport.
+- Email your completed UAECA application form to AAA at email@example.com along with confirmation of your ACCA Membership (one from: scanned copy of your ACCA membership certificate/letter of good standing from us/email confirmation of your membership from us) and a copy of your passport and residence visa.

 - AAA will process your application and give you an update within 21 working days.